zkbt/chromatic/README.md

 # chromatic
 Tools for visualizing spectroscopic light curves, with flux as a function of wavelength and time.
+Read the 🌈[documentation](https://zkbt.github.io/chromatic/)🌈 to see how it works!

 It's being developed in support of Webb Transitng Exoplanet Community Early Release Science Program ([ers-transit](https://ers-transit.github.io/)) and easier multiwavelength observations of transiting exoplanets, in general, from telescopes in space or on the ground.

-You can read the documentation [here](https://zkbt.github.io/chromatic/).
 This package is still activately being developed.
-Please submit Issues for bugs you notice, features that aren't clearly explained in the documentation, or functionality you'd like to see us implement!
+Please submit Issues for bugs you notice, features that aren't clearly explained in the documentation, or functionality you'd like to see us implement.

 ## Installation
 ### Basic Installation